Skip to main content

 SCEMBLIX may cause fertility problems in females.
 This may affect your ability to have a child.
 Talk to your doctor if this is a concern for you.

-Be sure to review information about the serious and most common side effects of SCEMBLIXLearn more
+Review the serious and most common side effects of SCEMBLIX here.